Aveiro Football Association: Competitions

 Below the Campeonato Nacional de Seniores the competitions are organised at a district level (known in Portuguese as Distritais) with each District Association organising its competitions according to geographical and other factors.

-The AF Aveiro runs several league competitions with the Division One (1ª Divisão) being at the fourth level of the league system.
+The AF Aveiro runs several league competitions with the Elite Divisão being at the fifth level of the league system.
+1ª Divisão the sixth, and 2ª Divisão the seventh for men's senior football.

 In more general terms the AF Aveiro currently organises District Championships for football and Futsal for men and women for all age groups including Senior, Junior, Youth, Beginners, Infants and Schools.